timetask/buenavista/README.md

 [x] Allow `$variable` format in ~CSS.
 [x] Allow `$component__other` format in ~CSS
-[ ] Allow access to a particular variant css class.
+[x] Update style macro params

 [ ] Add a way to define global css.
 [ ] Add super() call for hydrators.
 [ ] Remove break list when ~CSS element is a scope.

+[ ] Allow access to a particular variant css class.

 ### Inspiration